stefanhayden/Ask-CSS-Perverts/ask-css-perverts.md

 * Some say the biggest lie in tech is "That's Phase II."
 Is there a bigger one?
 * What is a PR?
 * Are you a cop?
+* How does prozactypal inheritance work?
+Who do I have to kill to inherit the prozac?

 ### Need more info?